helenascholl/Pin-Discord-Bot/README.md

 ### Create a Discord Application

 If you want to run the bot yourself, [create a new Discord Bot](https://discordapp.com/developers/docs/intro#bots-and-apps).
-Then rename `template.env` to `.env` and copy your token into this file.
+Then make a copy of `template.env` and call it `.env` and copy your token into this file.
 In most cases using the same token as `DISCORD_DEV_TOKEN` and `DISCORD_PROD_TOKEN` should be sufficient.
 However, if you want to work on the bot while an instance is running, you should create a second bot and use it's token as `DISCORD_ENV_TOKEN`.

 ### Get your invite link